PMHNP-BC - Psychiatric Mental Health Nurse Practitioner

 What organization offers the Psychiatric Mental Health Nurse Practitioner (PMHNP-BC)?

-The American Nursing Credentialing Center (ANCC) offers the Psychiatric Mental Health Nurse Practitioner (PMHNP-BC) for renewal only.
+The American Nursing Credentialing Center (ANCC) offers the Psychiatric Mental Health Nurse Practitioner (PMHNP-BC).

 What other certifications does the American Nursing Credentialing Center (ANCC) offer besides the Psychiatric Mental Health Nurse Practitioner (PMHNP-BC)?